 海外で使えるプリペイドカード！！ ・ ・ i2iから#GAICA に申し込みました♡ 2,000円分の㌽貰えます✨ ・ ・ 旅行に行く予定なので作ってみました✨ ・ ・ 円でチャージしておいて 🐼海外のATMでドルなどの外貨でおろせる！ 🐼デビットカードなので使い過ぎる心配が少ない ・ 🐼touchしてお支払い(多分機械による) 🐼ICチップつきでスキミングの心配なし 🐼もちろん日本でも使える ・ ・ いくらドル持って行こうか どこで両替しようか どのクレジットカード持っていこうか… って悩んでたので私にピッタリ😍 ・ ・ ※ATM引き出しは15万円/回、30万/月まで ※クレジットは100万円まで ・ ・ ・ いまi2iのLINEに登録して、案件4つすると10,000円貰えるイベントやってる😍 ・ ・ i2iみんなでやろー🤩 ※為替手数料4.0% ※引き出し手数料200円

 When we talked about opening a bank account in Japan, we mentioned the GAICA card that Shinsei Bank offers, and that loading 10,000 yen or more into the card each month could get you a Shinsei Gold status.
 However, what exactly is the GAICA card?
-Since Shinsei doesn’t offer a credit card of their own, they introduced the GAICA card to fill in that void.
+Since Shinsei asks customers who wish to apply for their credit cards to understand spoken and written Japanese, they introduced the GAICA card, which targets the bank’s foreign customers.
 Its full name is GAICA Flex Prepaid Card, and as that suggests, it is essentially a prepaid card.
 The benefits of the GAICA card are that it gives you the option of using a card even if you were not able to obtain a credit or debit card through another financial institution, and that it offers free ATM withdrawals when traveling abroad.
 Additionally, Shinsei’s cash card used to work when using ATMs located overseas, but that service stopped on December 8, 2018, making GAICA the only option (and your one and only must) for people who only have an account with Shinsei Bank.

 SMBC Trust Bank became part of the Sumitomo Mitsui Financial Group in 2013, and following the acquisition of Citibank Japan’s retail banking operations, they launched a new brand named PRESTIA in 2015.
 PRESTIA offers similar services to those of Shinsei’s, and thus operates as their competitor.
 As customers, the rise of PRESTIA means that Shinsei is no longer the one and only bank to offer online banking in English.
 More options are always good because they force companies to step up their game.
 As a result, PRESTIA has had an aggressive campaign to attract foreign customers.
 They offer foreign currency deposits, a comprehensive English website, online banking, English-speaking staff, a cash card that offers free ATM withdrawals when traveling overseas, housing loans, and two types of credit cards.
 The only downside is that PRESTIA’s two credit cards are gold and platinum ones, which means that their annual fees are quite high.
 However, if you spend over 300,000 yen a year with the gold card, the annual fee will be free; and if you spend 1 million yen with the platinum one, the annual fee will be halved.